 Today the Luchs Brothers are widely scattered.
 Ernst works in the publishing industry in a Chicago suburb, and writes and publishes poetry.
 Helmut is a gaffer and lighter for commercial and industrial films, also in the Chicago area, and the father of two musical sons, rocker Klaus and jazzman Hans (Kurt occasionally writes songs with Klaus).
 Rolf moved overseas to become an entrepreneur.
 After separate careers on both coasts writing comedy for television and radio, and humor for publication, Kurt lives and works in Stevens Point, Wisconsin, where he runs a cluster of four radio stations for NRG Media LLC, and continues his active writing career with humor, poetry, fiction and memoir.
 All of the brothers have contributed to Kurt’s literary humor site TheBigJewel.com.

 They plan to issue a CD featuring some of their many unreleased recordings, and a revised, expanded version of The Luchs Brothers End-of-the-World Party Book.
 They would also like to publish and if possible oversee the production of their longer radio plays, which include such unread and unheard titles as Second Honeymoon, Dale and Billy, Dead Man Jones, Sealed for Your Protection (aka The Prison Story), and Dirk Scabbard – Home Front Hero.
-The complete script for Dirk Scabbard — Home Front Hero has at last been published and can be found at TL;DR Magazine:
+The complete script for Dirk Scabbard — Home Front Hero has at last been published and can be found at both The Charles Carter and TL;DR Magazine: